KatharineZhang/ButterWalk/README.md

 }
 ```

-- Run `npm run prettier-fix` in any client or server code before pushing to format it,
+- Run `npm run prettier-fix` and `npm run lint` in any client or server code before pushing to format and lint it!
-  and `npm run lint` in server code to check for any eslint errors.
-  NOTE: Snigdha couldn't figure out eslint for client code, so if you know, please add that as well!